Celestine (album)

-Celestine is the sixth studio album of TV host-singer and actress, Toni Gonzaga, under Star Records released on May 20, 2014 in the Philippines in Digital format and on May 29 for physical release.
+Celestine is the sixth studio album of TV host-singer and actress, Toni Gonzaga, released under Star Records on May 20, 2014 in the Philippines in Digital format and on May 29 for physical release.
 The album's original release was scheduled in November 2013 but delayed due to many demands of her other projects including the completion of her most grossing film, Starting Over Again, her sitcom Home Sweetie Home, and her reality show The Voice of the Philippines.
 This is her first album to be released in four years after All Me in 2010.